allegory-software/allegory-sdk/PROGRAMMING.md

 * use `foo'bar'` instead of `foo"bar"`, `foo "bar"` or `foo("bar")`.
 * use `foo.bar` instead of `foo['bar']`.
 * use `local function foo() end` instead of `local foo = function() end`.
-(this sugar shouldn't have existed, but it's too late now).
+(this sugar shouldn't have existed, but it's too late now, use it).
 * put a comma after the last element of vertical lists.

 ## FFI Declarations